 5. IPVanish – Very torrent friendly P2P VPN

 IPVanish was built with a focus on providing torrenters with the means to download in privacy.
 It offers excellent speeds and unlimited bandwidth, allowing you to torrent as much as you like.

 This provider never keeps any logs and secures your data with 256-bit encryption and leak protection.
 A kill switch will protect your information should the VPN connection drop.

 IP addresses are shared and you have the option to switch your IP address periodically.
 Both of these features serve to improve anonymity.

 IPVanish explicitly allows P2P file sharing as stated in its FAQ section:

-IPVanish has apps for Windows MacOS, iOS, and Android and lets you connect 10 devices at a time.
+IPVanish has apps for Windows MacOS, iOS, and Android and lets you connect an unlimited number of devices at a time.
 The Android app is lightweight and the service is compatible with Kodi addons, making this one a big hit with Kodi users.
 Linux and home router configuration is possible, too.

 - Strong focus on torrenting

 - Strict no-logs policy